borghives/loom/README.md

 Loom provides a structured way to weave together ideas and concepts using information and time constructs.

-It offers a pragmatic approach for framing code to represent complex reality.
+It offers a pragmatic approach for framing complex reality model.

 ## Philosophy